verifai-id-verification/websdk-example/README.md

 python3 main.py
 ```

+Do not forget to insert the internal token and WebSDK url in `main.py`.
 You can check if the server is running by going to:
 http://0.0.0.0:8091/token

 Here you should be greeted with some json.